ivanerror/StreamQ/README.md

-# YouTube Downloader (GUI)
+# StreamQ

-A simple desktop app to download video/audio from YouTube using `yt-dlp` with a Tkinter-based GUI.
+StreamQ is a simple desktop app to queue and download video/audio from YouTube using `yt-dlp`, wrapped in a clean Tkinter-based GUI.
 On Windows, the app automatically prepares FFmpeg so you can use it right away.

 ## Prerequisites
 - Windows 10/11 recommended; macOS/Linux also supported (see notes below).